Leica D-LUX Typ 109 vs Sony RX100 IV

-The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in September 2014 and June 2015.
-Both the D-LUX Typ 109 and the RX100 IV are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Leica D-LUX (Typ 109) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in September 2014 and June 2015.
+Both the D-LUX Typ 109 and the RX100 IV are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (RX100 IV) sensor.
+The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

-An illustration of the physical size and weight of the Leica D-LUX Typ 109 and the Sony RX100 IV is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D-LUX Typ 109 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica D-LUX Typ 109 and the Sony RX100 IV.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (24 percent) than the Leica D-LUX Typ 109.
 Moreover, the RX100 IV is markedly lighter (26 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the RX100 IV are weather-sealed.

 Concerning battery life, the D-LUX Typ 109 gets 300 shots out of its BP-DC15 battery, while the RX100 IV can take 280 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 IV can be charged via the USB port, which can be very convenient when travelling.